Skip to main content

 Grant setup

 Once a grant has been awarded, Research Accounting will set up the grant in FAST, the university's financial reporting system.
-Research Accounting provides access information, signing delegation and other information to the Principal Investigator (PI).
+Research Accounting provides acess information, signing delegation and other information to the Principal Investigator (PI).

 Research spending